bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectories.md

 M_h = \frac{\mu^2}{h^3} t \left(e^2 - 1\right)^{3/2}
 :::

-The hyperbolic mean anomaly, like the elliptical mean anomaly, is a monotonic function of the true anomaly, as shown in {numref}`fig:mean-anomaly-hyperbola-function`.
+The hyperbolic mean anomaly, like the elliptical mean anomaly, is a monotonic function of the true anomaly, as shown in @fig:mean-anomaly-hyperbola-function.

 ```{code-cell} ipython3
 :tags: [remove-cell]